 Key Stage 4

 The Post-14 curriculum at The Priory School provides continuity and progression from the breadth of subjects studied at Key Stage 3.
 It prepares all students for the opportunities, responsibilities and experiences of adult life, including Raising Aspirations of future careers.
 The curriculum ensures a more individualised learning culture where there is equality of opportunity for all to succeed.
 Students study a core curriculum of English, Maths, Science, Cultural Respect and Responsibility (Cultural R&R – Religious Education), RSHE and PE.

 Key Stage 5

-- Learning Route 1 – Students undertake a BTEC National in Business at Level 3, equivalent to two A levels and choose one or two A level subjects or BTECs to complement their studies.
-Work Experience is undertaken in Year 12 as part of the two year course.
+- Learning Route 1 – Students undertake a BTEC National in Business at Level 3, equivalent to two A Levels and choose one or two A Level subjects or BTECs to complement their studies.
+Work Experience is undertaken in Year 12 as part of the two-year course.